ronlopes95/ronlopes95/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ronlopes95&color=191b1e" alt="Profile views" /> </p>

 <p align="center">
-An ambitious developer always looking for the next challenge! </p>
+An ambitious developer always looking for the next challenge!
+Currently employed by Tata Consulstancy Services as a Front-End Developer! </p>
 <p>Primarily creating and perfecting user interfaces amongst other general front end development projects.
 I am currently studying software engineering, plus a variety of other libraries and super-sets in my free time.
 Oh and I also fluently speak other languages such as Portuguese and Spanish!</p>

 <br>